shipshapecode/website-nuxt/content/blog/posts/2022-09-14-supabase-expo-password-reset.md

 The [supabase-js](https://github.com/supabase/supabase-js) package provides the [passwordResetForEmail function](https://supabase.com/docs/reference/javascript/auth-api-resetpasswordforemail).

-Normally your server call's this when a password reset is attempted, the user receives an email with a URL with a password reset token.
+Normally, your server calls this when a password reset is attempted.
+The user then receives an email with a URL and a password reset token.

 The link in the email takes us to a supabase URL which then redirects us back to our server.